Type what are you looking for

 No results found.

-It is impossible to imagine our daily lives without electronic devices.
+It is impossible to imagine our daily life without electronic devices.
 Cell phones, computers, televisions and other devices help us work, play and communicate.
-However, when these devices break or don't work properly, we often throw them away and replace them with new ones, resulting in a high waste product in electricity generation.
+However, when these devices break down or malfunction, we often throw them away and replace them with new ones, leading to a high volume of waste in electricity generation.

 Repairing electronic devices can help reduce this waste production.
 When a device breaks, you can repair it instead of throwing it away and replacing it with a new one.
 This not only saves resources, but also money.
-You can also find repairmen to help you fix your phone or other device for less than replacing it with a new one.
+You can also find repairers to help you repair your phone or other device at a lower cost than replacing it with a new one.

 However, many equipment manufacturers currently prevent repairers and users from repairing their equipment by not allowing them access to the parts and information needed to repair it.
-This restriction led to the concept of the "right to repair," which requires manufacturers to allow repairs and provide repairers and users with access to the necessary parts and information.
+This restriction has led to the concept of “right to repair,” which requires manufacturers to authorize repairs and provide repairers and users with access to necessary parts and information.

-In practice, this means that manufacturers should provide manuals and repair instructions, as well as access to spare parts.
-This would allow repairers and users to fix their devices when they break and reduce the production of e-waste.
+In practice, this means that manufacturers must provide repair manuals and instructions, as well as access to replacement parts.
+This would allow repairers and users to repair their devices when they break down and reduce the production of electronic waste.

 In order to protect the environment.